Kravuar/ReservApp/README.md

 9. Move all consistency checks from persistence ports to domain facades
 10. Use Redisson for multi-instance lock consistency
 11. Remove duplication in application properties?
+12. Use error codes instead of messages in exceptions
+13. Do I need a lock and synchronization at all for simple actions like update description, activeness...?